xe4me/cli-backup/README.md

 amp-ng --help

 # Generates a new experience Angular2 project
+# Please note the suffix (i.e. experience-<XYZ>) of the experience is important.
+Most notably the suffix will be used as the final path of the URL.
 amp-ng new experience-demo

 # Generates a new FormModule, that include a skeleton form Component, Definition, Template, etc..